MoldyMacaroniX/dashword.net/_src/posts/top-10-best-countries-at-geometry-dash.md

 9. G﻿ermany
 10. S﻿pain

-T﻿his is according to the [Pointercrate demonlist](https://pointercrate.com/demonlist/statsviewer/nations/), which is considered to be the most accurate listing of the best Geometry Dash players.
+T﻿his is according to the [Pointercrate Demon List](https://pointercrate.com/demonlist/statsviewer/nations/), which is considered to be the most accurate listing of the best Geometry Dash players.

 **H﻿ere are some other interesting facts:**